 We understand that visiting a church for the first time can be intimidating, uncomfortable and perhaps even scary.
 We want to assure you that you are welcome to come "as you are" with no judgment or pressure.
-Remember that the church is not a building but a people, and we're just a bunch of friendly, warm-hearted and generous folks who receive visitors as a gift from God.
-We consider you to be a gift to US and want to receive you with as much hospitality as possible.
+We're just a bunch of friendly, warm-hearted and generous folks who receive visitors as a gift from God.
+We consider you to be a gift to US and want to receive you with as much hospitality as possible

 "What should I wear?"

 Clothes!
 That's really all we ask.
 Modesty and respect are important, but we are much more concerned with what's happening on the inside of a person than what's on the outside.
 Some of us dress quite casually in jeans and a nice shirt or even shorts in the summer months.
 Others of us grew up in an age when wearing your "Sunday best" was important and they continue to wear suits and dresses.
 Pastor Joel typically wears khaki pants and a nice shirt, and when he is feeling particularly inspired wears a tie.

 The parking lot wraps around the entire church; feel free to park anywhere.

 There are main entrance doors on either side in the middle of the

 When you enter you will be in the foyer between the sanctuary (up the steps) and the fellowship hall.
 Chances are you'll see people lingering around and conversing with each other.
 Someone, perhaps the official greeter but probably anyone from the church, should greet you and welcome you.
 If no one greets you or says hello, please tell pastor Joel!

 The bathrooms are just off of the foyer directly across from the kitchen.

 For the most part, yes.
 We believe that it is valuable for children

 to learn to be present in worship...and we accept that children will make